Gabriella439/slides/zurihac/slides.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-`sig` is based on a subset of the paper (simulating up to 16 states in parallel)
+This talk and the package only cover a subset of the paper (simulating up to 16 states in parallel)

 # Overview

-* Haskell state machines
+* **Haskell state machines**
 * C state machines
 * Parallel state machines
+* Conclusion

 # Data-Parallel Finite-State Machines